 “Research” is defined in HR-23 (Promotion and Tenure Procedures and Regulations) as: “The Scholarship of Research and Creative Accomplishments – competence, usually demonstrated through publication, exhibition, performance, or presentation of scholarly papers, to carry out research or creative work of high quality and scholarly significance and the ability to train students in research methods and practice; evidence of thorough understanding of the field; maintenance of high levels of academic performance; recognized reputation in the subject matter field; evidence of continued professional growth and active contribution to professional organizations.”

 Eligibility: Any full-time faculty member who has completed two years or more of continuous full-time service as of the judging date is eligible for this award.
 Previous recipients of the award are ineligible for a period of five years.
-Recent recipients of this award include: Jay Amicangelo (2009), Xiaocong Fan (2010), Greg Filbeck (2011), George Looney and Diane Parente (2012), and Blair Tuttle (2013).
+Recent recipients of this award include: Xiaocong Fan (2010), Greg Filbeck (2011), George Looney and Diane Parente (2012), Blair Tuttle (2013), and Michael Brown (2014).

-Each school director will forward a single nomination to the Chancellor's Office by April 11, 2014.
+Nomination Deadlines: This award nomination involves a two-step nomination process with two deadlines.
+Each sponsor must complete and submit this nomination form by March 16, 2015.
+Nomination forms will be sent to each school director for consideration.
+Each school director will then forward a single nomination to the Chancellor's Office by April 10, 2015.
 Nominations must include a completed nomination form, those sections of the nominee’s curriculum vitae pertaining to “The Scholarship of Research and Creative Accomplishments,” and a statement from the school director that includes a detailed discussion of the nominee's qualifications, the quality of publications, and the scholarly reputation of the nominee.

 Award Announcement: The recipient of this award will be announced prior to commencement and will be posted to the Behrend home page.